Daryl Somers: Bandstand (1976)

 In 1976, Somers branched out to become host of a revival of the music show Bandstand for Channel 9.
 It was reported at the time that Somers hoped Bandstand would "open the doors to an international cabaret career in London and Las Vegas."
 The new version of the show—also known as Bandstand '76—was a commercial television response to the success of ABC-TV shows such as Countdown.
 It was scheduled at 6 p.m. on Saturday nights in Sydney or 6:30 in Melbourne, against the repeat of the previous Sunday's Countdown.
 The first episode, screened 21 February 1976, featured AC/DC, Ted Mulry Gang, Bill and Boyd, Bryan Davies, Debbie Byrne, Lee Conway, The Executives and video clips of songs by Queen, Max Merritt and the Meteors, and ABBA.
 Unlike Countdown, which showcased only original artists and insisted on the right to premiere new releases Somers' Bandstand featured a mixture of video clips and local artists performing current hits by others.
-Somers told Dale Plummer of the Sydney Sun-Herald in November of 1976 that his show had 'a wider age group than the others, and surveys show we have a much higher rating generally.'
+Somers told Dale Plummer of the Sydney Sun-Herald in November 1976 that his show had 'a wider age group than the others, and surveys show we have a much higher rating generally.'
 It was announced in early 1977 that the show was renewed for the new year but it did not go ahead.